shivamiitgoa/GDSyncOffline/README.md

 * Turn on the Drive API for you account from here(https://developers.google.com/drive/api/v3/quickstart/python) and download the credentials.json in the repository.
 * Modify the `LOCAL_FOLDER` and `DRIVE_FOLDER` in main.py with your requirement.
 * Run `python3 main.py`

+## Features implemented:
+* Downloads the missing files/folders in the local folder.
+* Uploads the missing files/folders in the local folder.

+## Features to be added:
+* Synchronize deletion
+* Synchronize modification in a file